-Certain PCI add-on cards must be installed in a specific server PCI expansion slot according to the table Kaleido-IP X320/X120 add-on card options, on page 70.
+Certain PCI add-on cards must be installed in a specific server PCI expansion slot according to the table Kaleido-IP X320/X120 PCI network interface add-on card options (choose one), on page 70.
 The location of server slots are shown below with the corresponding LAN port number designations.
 PCI network interface cards cannot be installed in both slot #2 and slot #4 at the same time.